 For the best food, try lemon sole and summer pudding at Lussmans sustainable restaurant, or opt for excellent Thai food at Giggling Squid.

 Of course, no trip to this north Oxford spot would be complete without a visit to Love Jericho.
 This fabulous cocktail bar creates the centrepiece for the eclectic independent scene in the city.
 I recommend the chilli-chocolate martini to get your night off with a bang!

 Additionally, there are two fantastic museums nearby.
 Visit Britain’s first public museum, Ashmolean Museum of Art and Archaeology, to enjoy an extensive and varied collection of archaeology from all over the world.
-Admission here is free, and the venue holds regular exhibitions such as the current ‘Tokyo: Art & Photography’, which is running until January 2022.
+Admission here is free, and the venue holds regular exhibitions.

 The Museum of Natural History is also nearby.
 Whilst this spot is great for adults, it’s even better for children.
 Interestingly, the museum actively encourages visitors to touch some of the exhibits (very different to most museums I have visited), including the stuffed bears that greet you as you enter the building.
 Again, tickets are free but must be pre-booked before arrival.

 When you tire of exploring the city vibes, head to Port Meadow for a relaxing stroll.
 This serene slice of the countryside, just a stone’s throw away from the hustle of Jericho, is what makes Oxford so wonderfully unique.

 For a relaxed stylish B&B stay above an incredible restaurant, visit The Porterhouse Grill & Rooms.